As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 7. Metals Are Also Minerals

-Because minerals are defined as pure, inorganic substances, metals that fulfill these criteria are also minerals.
-Next time you see a copper pipe, you may see it a little differently now!
+It’s fascinating to consider that because minerals are classified as pure, inorganic substances, metals that meet these criteria are also considered minerals.
+This means that the next time you encounter a copper pipe, you might view it in a new light, appreciating its status as a mineral.

 TIP: Have you ever tried finding rocks with a metal detector?
 Find out everything you need to know about using a metal detector for rockhounding in the article below: